Weshnaw/bevy-shader-helper/README.md

 - [ ] Have someone who knows macros better refactor some of the less then optimal code
 - [ ] More rigorous unit testing
 - [ ] Better compiler errors
     - [ ] Maybe somehow have use functions from the macro tools

+## TODO open issues
+- [ ] rename BufferGroup::buffer_entries to be BufferGroup::bind_group_layout, and probably change get_bindings to bind_group_entries

 ## Unknown Feasibility
 - [ ] Somehow combine ShaderBuffers and ShaderData